qkrcks0218/ACIC2025/README.md

 ACIC2025 Short Course: Proximal Causal Inference
 ================
-Chan Park
-2025-05

-This document is part of the ACIC2025 short course and demonstrates the identification and estimation of the average treatment effect using proximal causal inference.
+This document is part of the ACIC2025 short course and demonstrates the proximal causal inference framework, focusing on identification and estimation of the average treatment effect.

 ## Proximal Identification and Estimation of the Average Treatment Effect (ATE)